 3.0 Freight Demand - identifies the key commodities transported into, out of, within, and through the region; describes the relative importance of the various transportation modes used to move these commodities; identifies their origins and destinations; and forecasts how these elements are expected to change in the future.

-4.0 Freight Trends, Challenges, and Opportunities - discusses the broad trends impacting freight and identifies the challenges and opportunities associated with freight transportation in the Region.
+4.0 Freight Trends and Issues - discusses the broad trends impacting freight and identifies some of the key issues associated with freight transportation in the Region.